ava-labs/avalanche-docs/docs/apis/avalanchego/apis/info.md

 }
 ```

-- `nodeIDs` is an optional parameter to specify what nodeID's descriptions should be returned.
+- `nodeIDs` is an optional parameter to specify what NodeID's descriptions should be returned.
 If
   this parameter is left empty, descriptions for all active connections will be returned.
 If the
   node is not connected to a specified nodeID, it will be omitted from the response.
 - `ip` is the remote IP of the peer.